AMIRTHAANAND/DSA_backend/README.md

 =======
 # DSA Learning Platform - Backend API

-A comprehensive backend API for the DSA (Data Structures and Algorithms) Learning Platform built with TypeScript, Node.js, Express.js, and MongoDB.
+A comprehensive backend API for the DSA (Data Structures and Algorithms) Learning Platform built with TypeScript, Node.js, Express.js, and MySQL with Prisma ORM.

 ## 🚀 Features